|

 again for sharing your secrets in a world that seems so full of

-and if someday I ever do meet you in person, rest assured, the
+if someday I ever do meet you in person, rest assured, the beers

 |